Grenoble Alpes University: Early history (1339–1800)

 The University of Grenoble was founded on 12 May 1339 by Humbert II of Viennois, the last independent ruler of Dauphiné, a state of the Holy Roman Empire.
 Its purpose was to teach civil and canon law, medicine, and the liberal arts.
 It was considered a leader in the Renaissance revival of the classics and development of liberal arts.

 Humbert's actions were inspired by his granduncle Robert, King of Naples, at whose royal court Humbert spent his youth.
 King Robert, known as the Wise, skillfully developed Naples from a small port into a lavish city and had a reputation of a cultured man and a generous patron of the arts, friends with such great minds as Petrarch, Boccaccio, and Giotto.

-Such rich experience contributed to Humbert's intention to create a university in his own state, and to do so he visited Pope Benedict XII to get a papal bull of approval.
+Such experience contributed to Humbert's intention to create a university in his own state, and to do so he visited Pope Benedict XII to get a papal bull of approval.